Go to main content

 What is the difference between eIDAS and eIDAS 2.0?

-Does a simple electronic signature have legal standing under eIDAS?
+Does a simple electronic signature have legal value under eIDAS?

 How do I know which eIDAS level to choose for my contracts?